sdemos/sdemos-site/posts/overlays.markdown

 masters = gentoo
 ```

-This line says that our overlay requires the gentoo repository.
+This line says that our overlay requires the Gentoo repository.
 You could also
 require other overlays be installed before this one, if your package requires
 it.

 Inside the `profiles` folder, we have the `repo_name` file.
 This very simple
-file is pretty self-explanitory, it just contains the name of the overlay on
+file is pretty self-explanatory, it just contains the name of the overlay on
 one line.

 The last file to go over is arguably the one that makes this repository into an
 overlay.
-This xml file, which I called `overlay.xml`, but could really be
+This xml file, commonly called `overlay.xml` or `repositories.xml`,
-called whatever you want, contains the information about the overlay necessary
+contains the information about the overlay necessary for layman to
-for layman to automatically add it to your personal Portage tree.
-This is the
+automatically add it to your personal Portage tree.
+This is the file that you
-file that you tell layman about when adding it, and it takes care of the rest.
+tell layman about when adding it, and it takes care of the rest.

 An example of the xml file for our overlay is